aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

       # L3 Leaf BGP AS. | Required.
       bgp_as: < bgp_as >

-      # Filert L3 and L2 network services based on tenant and tags - and filter | Optional
+      # Filert L3 and L2 network services based on tenant and tags ( and operation filter )| Optional
       # If filter is not defined will default to all
       filter:
         tenants: [ < tenant_1 >, < tenant_2 > | default all ]